alemonteiro/brackets-sql-connector/README.md

 brackets-sql-connector
 ====================

-Bracket SQL Connector and Browser
+Connect to your databases directly from brackets.
+Browser the schema with an right panel and be able to execute sql directly from the editor.

 ## Features ##

-* V 0.3.0 Supports MySQL and MS SQL Server(>=2005)
+* V 0.3.1 Supports MySQL and MS SQL Server(>=2005)
 * Browser Panel (shows tables, fields, views, functions and procedures)
 * Run SQL Commands from editor (Alt+Enter execute current selecion or current open document)
 * Result Sets Panel with log viewer